mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 1. Uploads the file to GCS.
 2. Creates a new table in BigQuery based on the predefined schema.

-Refreshing BigQuery will confirm the creation of a new table, Green_trip_data, within our dataset.
+Refreshing BigQuery will confirm the creation of a new table, green_tripdata, within our dataset.

 ## Staging Table for Data Loading